LinuxCommandLibrary

 copy

-Delete untracked files, including e[x]cluded files (files ignored in .gitignore and .git/info/exclude)
+Delete untracked files and e[x]cluded files (those listed in .gitignore and .git/info/exclude)

 copy